 #2) Ravin R10 Crossbow With HeliCoil Technology

 Regarding specs, the R10 has a max arrow speed of 400 fps, and it measures an amazingly narrow 6″ axle-to-axle when cocked.
-Next, it weighs just 6.8 lbs, and remember, this is a full-size crossbow, not a pistol crossbow.
+Next, it weighs just 6.8 lbs, and remember, this is a full-size model, not a pistol variety.
 The combination of it being so narrow and lightweight allows for excellent maneuverability around corners.

-Final highlights are the built-in cocking mechanism to reduce draw weight and the included illuminated scope with five brightness settings.
-Also, if you’re new to crossbows, the R10 arrives fully-assembled and pre-tuned.
+The final highlights are the built-in cocking mechanism to reduce draw weight and the included illuminated scope with five brightness settings.
+Also, if you’re new to crossbows, the R10 arrives fully assembled and pre-tuned.
 The only thing you need to do to get rocking is sight it in.

 - 400 fps arrow speed in a compact package